Donald Trump said, "Laziness is a trait in blacks ... I believe that. No black person will be president again any time soon."

 An Internet meme circulating in August 2016 paired two racially charged statements previously attributed separately to Republican presidential nominee Donald Trump:

-While neither attribution was new, the conjunction of the two statements gave the impression that Trump must have at some time opined that no black person will be President of the United States again any time soon because “laziness is a trait in blacks.”
+While neither attribution was new, the conjunction of the two statements created the impression that Trump must have at some time opined that no black person would be President of the United States again any time soon because “laziness is a trait in blacks.”

-However, there is a public record of Donald Trump having stated, more or less, that no black person will be president again any time soon because of the poor performance of his predecessor in the White House, Barack Obama:
+There is a public record of Donald Trump’s having stated, more or less, that no black person would be president again any time soon because of the poor performance of his predecessor in the White House, Barack Obama: